-Such messages are certainly well-meaning.
-And theyve got the right idea as far as reminding people of the various incentives for giving.
-Unfortunately, when it comes to the tax rules, they're also dead wrong.
+Such messages are certainly well-meaning, and serve to remind people of the various incentives for giving.
+Unfortunately, when it comes to the tax rules, they might be dead wrong.

-So let's take a look at where nonprofits commonly go wrong in their statements about tax deductibility, and how to catch those errant messages before they add to the publics confusion.
-There's no need for you to attend night classes in tax law -- just learn where trouble is likely to lurk, and make a habit of communicating these basics to others.
+So let's take a look at where nonprofits commonly go wrong in their statements about tax deductibility, and how to catch those errant messages before they add to the public's confusion.

-Bad news for the bargain hunters at charity auctions: If their winning bids are at or below the actual market value of the item bought -- for example, they pay $3,000 for a Hawaii trip where the airfare plus accommodations are worth precisely $3,000 -- they don't get a tax deduction.
-It wont matter if the airfare was donated or the accommodations are at your board member's timeshare.
+Bad news for bargain hunters at charity auctions: If their winning bids are at or below the actual market value of the item bought--for example, they pay $3,000 for a Hawaii trip where the airfare plus accommodations are worth precisely $3,000--they don't get a tax deduction.
+It won't matter if the airfare was donated or the accommodations are at your board member's timeshare.
 What matters is the amount that the bidder would have paid for the same thing on the open market, and whether or not he or she bid over that amount.

 So, tell your auctioneers to leave the words "tax deduction" out of their patter, and make sure your receipts and thank-you letters state the FMV of the goods bought.